-Need The level of need is based on discussions at the regular Inclusion meetings/panel with key members of staff Evidence-based Intervention and Support-the kinds of intervention and support provided will be decided in consultation with key members of staff, parents and pupils For example Monitoring Highest need CAMHS-assessment, 1:1 or family support or treatment, consultation with school staff and other agencies External agency support such as TOPS or PLSS that provides 1:1 support and group work Other interventions eg art therapy If the school, professionals and/or parents conclude that a statutory education, health and care assessment is required, we refer to the SEND policy Pupils needing targeted individualised support will have an Individual Care Plan drawn up setting out The needs of the pupils How the pupil will be supported Actions to provide that support Any special requirements Pupils and parents/carers will be involved in the plan.
+Need The level of need is discussed regularly amongst the learning support team and SLT Evidence-based Intervention and Support-the kinds of intervention and support provided will be decided in consultation with key members of staff, parents/carers and pupils Monitoring Highest need/Getting Risk Support/Getting more help Those with complex needs and risk and those that don't engage but have high need or who need more specialised support CAMHS-assessment, 1:1 or family support or treatment, consultation with school staff and other agencies Referral to Camden Schools Inclusion panel for educational support Interventions are monitored, reviewed and evaluated to assess the impact and if needed a different kind of support can be provided.
+If the school, professionals and/or parents conclude that a statutory education, health and care assessment is required, we refer to the SEND policy and SEN School Information Report.